Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Ziplining in Whistler

 Where are Whistler’s Ziplines?

-Superfly Ziplines is located just 10 minutes north of Whistler Village which is less than a 2-hour drive from Vancouver in good traffic.
+Superfly Ziplines is located just 10 minutes north of Whistler Village which is less than a two-hour drive from Vancouver in good traffic.
 The zipline tours begin at Cougar Mountain Basecamp which can be found at the end of Cougar Mountain Road.

 In addition to Superfly Ziplines, Cougar Mountain Basecamp is also home to Vallea Lumina, Whistler’s Aerial Obstacle Course and Whitewater Rafting.